-Also known as sleep hyperhidrosis, night sweats are an unwanted problem associated with sleeping where the sufferer experiences persistent sweating that drenches their sheets and/or pajamas, and occurs independently in all climates and isn’t associated to environmental factors.
+Also known as sleep hyperhidrosis, night sweats are an unwanted problem associated with sleeping where the sufferer experiences persistent sweating that drenches their sheets and/or pajamas, and occurs independently in all climates and isn’t associated with environmental factors.

-- Occurs regardless of the room temperature and other environmental factors
+- occurs regardless of the room temperature and other environmental factors

-- Causes disruption in sleeping pattern
+- causes disruption to the sleeping pattern

-- Covers pajamas and sheets with sweat
+- drenches pajamas and sheets in sweat.

 When discerning between night sweats and general sweating, the first bullet point is especially important.
 When there’s a heatwave and our rooms are hotter than normal, we can all sweat in bed from time to time.
 When it occurs in all weathers, this suggests a more serious problem.